keenanhi/keenanhi.github.io/back-to-basics/_posts/2015-12-26-Prepare-Your-Mix.md

 tags: mastering
 ---

 So, you're ready to Get Mastered!
-The following are steps you should make sure to make before you send me your mix:
+The following are steps you should make sure to take before you send me your mix:

 **1) Turn off any limiters or other plugins on the output bus**